darnouk/WROC-Project-Tracker/persona-and-scenario.md

 # WROC Project Tracker - Persona and Scenario

-## User Persona: Sarah Chen, GIS Project Manager
+## User Persona: Zach N., Aerial Mapping Group Manager

 **Background**: Zach is a middle-aged senior manager of the aerial mapping group at Ayres Associates.
 He has decades of experience in geospatial project coordination and manages multiple aerial mapping initiatives across Wisconsin counties simultaneously.